 Zhoug or Spicy Cilantro Sauce

-I first researched a sauce that was of Asian/Mediterranean origins when I went to Shenzen, China to service a UFC fight.
-Since most of the athletes in that card were of Asian descent, I felt the need to add a couple sauces that were true to their culture.
+I first researched a sauce that was of Asian/Mediterranean origins when I went to Shenzhen, China to work for a week and feed MMA athletes.
+Since most of the athletes in that fight card were of Asian descent, I felt the need to add a couple sauces that were true to their culture.
 Zhoug sauce - aka spicy cilantro sauce - was one I found and fell in love with.

 This super simple sauce takes not time to prepare.
 Make sure you wash your vegetables and herbs before blending them!
 There's nothing worse than a grainy sauce.